Skip to main content

 Yet I have got to silently suffer from

-my hidden wound
+my hidden wound,

-And yet I have got to silence my voice in
+Yet I have got to silence my voice in

 the predatory ground